rocarvaj/cplexfaq/README.md

 Source: [CPLEX forum](https://www.ibm.com/developerworks/community/forums/html/topic?id=a5f6c63f-efb3-4116-a16c-9e386caf3fda&ps=25)

 ## A list of my questions in the CPLEX forum

+I got lazy, so here is a list of links to my questions in the CPLEX forums, together with some other interesting ones.

 1. [[C callable] Problem getting presolved problem with CPLEX cuts](https://www.ibm.com/developerworks/community/forums/html/topic?id=77777777-0000-0000-0000-000014616196&ps=25).